Bruno Tubarão

-Bruno Nunes de Barros (born 5 March 1995), commonly known as Bruno Tubarão, is a Brazilian professional footballer who plays as a winger for Super League club Persija Jakarta.
+Bruno Nunes de Barros (born 5 March 1995), commonly known as Bruno Tubarão, is a Brazilian professional footballer who plays as a right-back for Campeonato Brasileiro Série A club Chapecoense.

 Club career

 Bruno Tubarão started his career at Cabofriense, representing the club in the Campeonato Carioca between 2016 and 2018.
 He also spent time on loan at clubs in the lower divisions of the championship, before making a breakthrough loan move to Boa Esporte to be part of their 2018 Campeonato Brasileiro Série B squad.

 Despite Boa Esporte's relegation, Bruno Tubarão was singled out and earned a move to Red Bull Brasil for 2019.
 He became part of the Red Bull Bragantino squad when Red Bull Brasil merged with Clube Atlético Bragantino in April 2019.